mabdi/Amplification-Roassal3/README.md

 ## Visualization window

-Small-Amp uses a simple visualising window.
+Small-Amp uses a simple visualizing window.
 This window appears when the run of `amplifyAndVisualize` method finishes.

 ![Visualise window](screenshots/Screenshot&#32;2019-10-28&#32;at&#32;13.14.59.png)